-AiSDR vs Sbl.so: Best AI SDR Under $500/mo for B2B Agencies 2026
+AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

-AiSDR starts at $900/mo.
-Sbl.so starts at $99/mo.
-One clears the budget bar, one doesn't.
-Direct pricing, channel coverage, and failure mode comparison for boutique agencies.
+AiSDR starts at $900/month (billed quarterly only).
+Sbl.so starts at $99/month.
+One clears the sub-$500 budget bar, one doesn't.

 Share

-AiSDR vs Sbl.so: Best AI SDR Under $500/mo for B2B Agencies 2026
+AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

-Disclosure: ConsultStack articles are created using a combination of AI-assisted research and drafting, and are reviewed and approved by a human editor before publication.
+Editorial note: ConsultStack articles are created using a combination of AI-assisted research and drafting, and are reviewed and approved by a human editor before publication.
 Pricing is verified against vendor websites.
-Some links on this page are affiliate links — we may earn a commission at no extra cost to you.
+Some links on this page are affiliate links.
+We may earn a commission at no extra cost to you.
+Affiliate relationships do not influence our rankings or recommendations.

-Sbl.so wins the sub-$500 category by default—AiSDR doesn't qualify.
-As of April 2026, AiSDR's entry tier starts at $900/month for 1,200 messages, pricing it out of this comparison entirely (Pricing Basis: vendor pricing April 2026).
+Sbl.so is the stronger fit in the sub-$500 category at $99/month—AiSDR's $900/month entry (billed quarterly; $2,700 upfront) doesn't qualify.
+As of April 2026, AiSDR's entry tier starts at $900/month (billed quarterly only; $2,700 upfront) for 1,200 messages, pricing it out of this comparison entirely (Pricing Basis: vendor pricing April 2026).

 • LinkedIn's 2026 compliance restrictions favor Sbl.so's compliant LinkedIn approach over email-heavy alternatives